 Helsinki is famous for its historic downtown and harbor buildings including the big churches.
 But there is also a very interesting site in Helsinki that doesn’t make it to the most popular guides about the capital.
 Probably because it’s an abandoned area that for most are not considered pretty.
 Kruunuvuori (Crown Mountain) is quite far from the center, but definitely worth a visit if you crossed the other items out on your Helsinki must-see list.
 In the summertime, it can be a pleasant short walk in the forest among the remains of over century-old villas.
 If you would like to see the current luxury hotels, check out this post!

-How to get there?
+How to get to Kruunuvuori?

 The history and present of the villas

 After World War 2, the Finnish communist party overtook it and turned it into a holiday resort for its activists.
-In 1955, Aarne Aarnio, big Finnish employer, became an owner of the area, hoping to turn into a living district for masses.
+In 1955, Aarne Aarnio, a big Finnish employer, became an owner of the area, hoping to turn into a living district for masses.
 However, due to many bureaucracy related problems, he was forced to abandon the idea.

 One can see so many empty beer bottles inside the ruins.
-But except the traces of the new inhabitants, there are items from the past like old newspapers from over 30 years ago.
+But except for the traces of the new inhabitants, there are items from the past like old newspapers from over 30 years ago.

 Probably one of the most beautiful places in Helsinki.
-Although it is sad seeing such wonderful buildings decaying, but, as usual with abandoned places, it is always impressive to see how nature reclaims the land.
+Although it is sad seeing such wonderful buildings decaying, as usual with abandoned places, it is always impressive to see how nature reclaims the land.